stelzinga/MF/Management_Framework.md

 Optimising Processes such that they yield highest Revenue at lowest Cost and with as little as Risk possible, is key in Management.

 Any Process or change in Process should directly or indirectly:
-- Maintain or Increase Revenue and/or
+- Increase Revenue and/or
-- Maintain or Reduce Risk and/or
+- Reduce Risk and/or
-- Maintain or Reduce Cost and/or
+- Reduce Cost and/or
+- Improve Reputation and/or
-- Report to Stakeholders or improve an aspect to one or more Stakeholders not part of the above
+- Report to Stakeholders or improve an aspect for one or more Stakeholders not part of the above

 If a Process or change in Process does not achieve the above directly or indirectly then it is likely it should not be performed at all.
 The assessment is easy for Processes that directly have an influence as per above.
-It is more difficult to establish for Processes that contribute indirectly i.e., the path from the Process to the final desired Output is long and involved.
+It is more difficult to establish for Processes that contribute indirectly i.e., the path from the Process to the final desired Output is complex.
 For example, more motivated Staff could lead to increased Revenue, but that link is difficult to establish.
 The truth is that, particularly in large organisations, the majority of Processes are indirect.
 This is typically reviewed by Managers either directly or through audits, or through a specific Framework called Business Process Analysis or Business Process Engineering.

 ### Work Definition
 The term Work is a catch-all generic term for any Processes expected to be, or actually being performed by a Staff or Supplier as in "the Work performed by John Doe".